-- ➤ IP/MAC conflict alarm: If the function is enabled, then an alarm will be generated for an IP/MAC conflict. - ➤ Port alarm: If this function is enabled, then an alarm is triggered when the port is in link down state.

-- ➤ Ring alarm: If this function is enabled, then an alarm is triggered when the ring is open. - Power alarm: If the function is enabled, then an alarm will be generated for a single power input.
+- ➤ Power alarm: If the function is enabled, then an alarm will be generated for a single power input. - ➤ Temperature alarm: If the function is enabled, then an alarm will be generated when the temperature is equal to or lower than the lower limit or equal to or higher than the higher limit. - ➤ IP/MAC conflict alarm: If the function is enabled, then an alarm will be generated for an IP/MAC conflict. - ➤ Port alarm: If the function is enabled, then an alarm will be generated for the port in link down state. - Ring alarm: If the function is enabled, then an alarm will be generated for an open ring.